currinjs/CurrinJS/aio/content/guide/forms.md

-You need a template reference variable to access the input box's Angular control from within the template.
+You need a template reference variable to access the input box's Currin control from within the template.
 Here you created a variable called `name` and gave it the value "ngModel".